tomography/tomobank/docs/source/phantom/docs.phantom.dynamic.rst

 Brazil Crush
 ~~~~~~~~~~~~

 The Brazil crush phantom represents a sample undergoing the Brazilian test.
 In this test a cylindrical sample is placed between two jaws which apply compressive load to the sample.
 This results in a tensile load on the sample that increases until fracture.
 In the phantom, multiple fractures appear and close up.
 For simplicity, the jaws have been modelled nonphysically as they form a contiguous piece of material, however the contact points between the jaws and the sample still close with time.
-The phantom is sampled at 10 timesteps with volumes of size :math:`256^3`.
-The projection data constists of 400 projections with a fixed angle and time step per projection and size :math:`256^2`.
-The projections cover the range :math:`[0,8pi)` where successive revolutions capture the interleaving angles.
+The phantom is sampled at 10 time steps with volumes of size :math:`256^3`.
+The projection data consists of 400 projections with a fixed angle and time step per projection and at size :math:`256^2`.
+The projections cover the range :math:`[0,8\pi)` where successive revolutions capture the interleaving angles.

 :download:`https://link to projection and volume data`